saadricklamar/booj-books/README.md

 * My biggest challenge on the Front End came while using the simulator.
 For most of the project I was content using NativeScript Playground & Preview apps to see my application live as I was building it.
 But once I got the Restful API in Laravel built, I wanted to start testing GET, POST, and DELETE requests.
 As I was making these fetch requests, they weren't returning any data on the mobile simulator even though the requests were working fine in Postman.
 I realized that the mobile simulator would not work for fetch requests because it can't connect to the local host vis-a-vis my computer.
 So at that point I transitioned to the desktop simulator and the data started flowing.

+* My biggest challenge on the Back End came in the initial setup of Laravel.
+Laravel's systems requirements are extensive, and include PHP, mysql, Apache, and some database management application like Sequel Pro.
+But once I got it up and running I found its file structure and content intuitive.
+Laravel is now my favorite way to make Restful APIs.

 ## Contributors

 [Saad Baradan](https://github.com/saadricklamar)